The Banking Regulation Review: Denmark

 1 Morten Nybom Bethe is a partner at Gorrissen Federspiel.

-2 Almost all guidelines and executive orders issued under the FBA have been issued by the Danish Financial Supervisory Authority.
+2 Almost all guidelines and executive orders issued under the Financial Business Act have been issued by the Danish Financial Supervisory Authority.

 3 Directive 2004/39/EC and Directive 2014/65/EU.